CGJennings/se3docs/docs/um-gc-expansions.md

 ## Setting a component's expansion

 A game component's expansions are set from the **Expansion** menu.
 This will show an option for the **Base Game** and a list of any expansions available for the game.
 Typically the game's plug-in will add entries to this list for any official expansions.
-You can also define new expansions of your own (see below).
-Choose an entry from the list to assign an expansion.
+You can also [define new expansions of your own](#custom-expansions).
+Choosing an entry from the list assigns an expansion to the edited component.
 If the game plug-in and the particular game component support expansion symbols, the selected symbol will appear on the card.

-Choose  **Base Game** to clear any previously set expansion.
+*To mark a component as belonging to an expansion,* choose that expansion's entry in the **Expansion** menu.

+*To clear a previously set expansion from a component,* choose the **Expansion/Base Game** menu item.

 ### Variants

-Some games include style variants for their expansion symbols.
+Some games include *style variants* for their expansion symbols.
 For example, one variant might be used for light cards, while another is used for dark cards.
 Or, one variant might indicate that the card *belongs* to a certain expansion, while another variant indicates that it *requires* a certain expansion.
-When a game has variant symbol styles, you can choose a variant using the **Expansion/Variant** menu.
+When supported by a game, you can switch between variants through the **Expansion/Variant** menu.
 Note that sometimes a symbol happens appear the same in both variants, so you might not see a difference.
+This can be true even when another expansion for the same game does change appearance depending on the selected variant.

+*To choose a style variant for an expansion symbol,* choose a style from the **Expansion/Variant** submenu.

 ### Selecting multiple expansions

 In some cases, multiple expansion symbols may apply to a component.
 For example, if the symbols indicate that an expansion is required and a component happens to require more than one.

-Hold down <kbd>Ctrl</kbd> while selecting an expansion from the menu to add it to the *set* of selected expansions (or remove it if it is already selected).
-Selecting **Base Game** will always clear the entire set.
-Alternatively, you can use the **Expansion/Choose** menu item to create the set by choosing from a list.
+*To add or remove an expansion to the set of selected expansions,* hold down <kbd>Ctrl</kbd> while selecting it from the menu.

+*To clear all selected expansions,* choose the **Expansion/Base Game** menu item.

+*To modify multiple expansions at once,* choose the **Expansion/Choose** menu item to list them in a dialog window.

+*To change the order that expansions are listed in on a component,* choose the **Expansion/Choose** menu item and drag the selected expansions into the desired order.

 ## Custom expansions